generalist/wikidata-misc/README.md

 ### qualifier-removal.sh

 Removes all qualifiers of a set type (example given is P582) from a set of statements.
-Uses wikibase-cli.
+Uses wikibase-cli and jq.

 ### wikidata-purge.sh